montoya46/GBD/README.md

 GBD
 ===
-This project is for testing GitHub and Android development
+This project is for testing GitHub and Android development.
+Hola holita